robertoatallah/capstone_project/README.md

 In a recent study, I investigated the ceRNA (competing endogenous RNA) network in RCC using bioinformatic analysis.
 Specifically, I focused on the interactions between lncRNAs, miRNAs, and mRNAs and how they contribute to the regulation of gene expression in RCC.

-The study identified several lncRNAs that interacted with miRNAs and mRNAs in the RCC ceRNA network, including LINC00473, LINC00944, and LINC00982, as well as miRNAs hsa-miR-140-5p, hsa-miR-28-5p, and hsa-miR-532-5p, which were found to interact with the genes RGMA, BSND, and THSD4.
+The study identified several lncRNAs that interacted with miRNAs and mRNAs in the RCC ceRNA network, including LINC00473 (down regulated), LINC00944 (up regulated), and LINC00982 (down regulated), as well as miRNAs hsa-miR-140-5p (up regulated), hsa-miR-28-5p (up regulated), and hsa-miR-532-5p (down regulated), which were found to interact with the genes RGMA (up regulated), BSND (down regulated), and THSD4 (down regulated).

 These results provide insights into the regulatory mechanisms underlying RCC development and progression.
 The ceRNA network provides a novel perspective on the regulation of gene expression, particularly with the identification of lncRNAs as important players in the process.
 Additionally, the study highlights the potential for targeting these lncRNAs, miRNAs, and mRNAs as a therapeutic strategy for RCC treatment.